skyvers/skyve-dev-guide/chapters/appendix.md

   * Open the server explorer window if it is not already in your workspace (Window -> Show View -> Servers)
   * Right click inside the server explorer and select New
   * Expand JBoss Community
-  * If WildFly 10.x is not in the list of adapters, you will need to download them:
+  * If WildFly 13.x is not in the list of adapters, you will need to download them:
     * Choose JBoss, WildFly & EAP Server Tools and click Next
     * Accept the licence terms and click Finish
     * Restart Eclipse when prompted
-  * Select WildFly 10.x and click _Next_
+  * Select WildFly 13.x and click _Next_
   * Accept the defaults and click _Next_
   * Click _Finish_

+### Creating a new Project
+To get started, go to the project creation page (at foundry.skyve.org/foundry/project.xhtml).
+The project creator will create a configured Java project, set up for maven dependency management, for common development environments like Eclipse and IntelliJ.
+* Enter your email address (so you can be notified when the project is created and ready to download) and give your  project a name.
+* Skyve supports multi-tennanted applications - so all data is secured against a customer or client name.
+Just enter your organisation name.
+* Next choose the type of database you want for structured data - if you're not sure, the H2 file-based option is an easy way to get started -  and you can change to something else later.
+* Finally, if you've got a Skyve Script you can add it here.
+If you don't, just leave this blank.
+* Create your project, and in about 1 minute, you'll receive an email with a download link.
+* Once you receive the email, use the link to download your project, and unzip it to your Java workspace.
+* From your development environment, import the project as a maven project.

-#### Importing Projects
+#### Importing an Existing Project from Git

-In Eclipse, choose File->Import.. ->Git->Projects from Git->Next->Clone URI and
-type in https://github.com/skyvers/skyve.git as URI, then click the _Next_ button, choose the master and click the _Next_ button.
+In Eclipse, choose File->Import.. ->Git->Projects from Git->Next->Clone URI and set the URI (for example type in https://github.com/skyvers/skyve.git as URI), then click the _Next_ button, choose the master and click the _Next_ button.
 Choose your destination directory, in this example, we have chosen C:\\\_\\ directory.
 Then click the _Next_ button.
 The import wizard should be displayed and cloning the Skyve project.